The Rise of Grocery Store Consultants in CRE: What Professionals Need to Know About the Growing Niche

 • Site selection analytics: Evaluating demographic shifts and trade area analysis for new locations

-• Format optimization: Helping grocers right-size stores between 15,000 and 65,000 square feet based on market conditions
+• Format optimization: Helping grocers right-size stores based on market conditions

-• Supply chain reconfiguration: Advising on distribution networks as online grocery captures 12-15% of total grocery sales
+• Supply chain reconfiguration: Advising on distribution networks as online grocery continues to grow

 For CRE professionals, understanding the grocery consultant ecosystem offers practical advantages.
-Brokers who partner with these specialists can provide clients with deeper market intelligence, particularly when advising landlords on grocery-anchored retail centers, which typically trade at 50-100 basis point cap rate premiums over unanchored strip centers.
+Brokers who partner with these specialists can provide clients with deeper market intelligence, particularly when advising landlords on grocery-anchored retail centers, which typically trade at a meaningful cap rate premium over unanchored strip centers.

 The consultants also serve independent and regional grocers who lack internal analytics teams.
-With approximately 21,000 grocery stores operating in the U.S., the market extends far beyond national chains, creating opportunities for consultants to serve the estimated 3,000 independent operators seeking competitive advantages.
+The market extends well beyond national chains, creating opportunities for consultants to serve independent operators seeking competitive advantages.

 Looking Ahead

-As the grocery sector continues evolving—driven by e-commerce integration, changing consumer preferences, and margin compression averaging 1-3% net profit—the role of specialized consultants will likely expand.
+As the grocery sector continues evolving—driven by e-commerce integration, changing consumer preferences, and thin operating margins—the role of specialized consultants will likely expand.
 For CRE professionals, recognizing when to engage these experts could mean the difference between securing a grocery anchor tenant and watching a deal stall due to misaligned expectations or inadequate market analysis.

-The message for commercial real estate practitioners is clear: in an industry where grocery-anchored deals represent $15-20 billion in annual transaction volume, understanding the consulting ecosystem provides a competitive edge that directly impacts deal execution and portfolio performance.
+The message for commercial real estate practitioners is clear: grocery-anchored retail remains a sought-after asset class, and understanding the consulting ecosystem provides a competitive edge that directly impacts deal execution and portfolio performance.

 #grocery#retail#consulting#site-selection#market-analysis